Skip to content

 What are Skills?

-Skills are Claude Code's knowledge injection system.
-Sibyl provides skills that teach Claude how to use the knowledge graph effectively.
+Skills are a knowledge-injection mechanism in agents like Claude Code and Codex.
+Sibyl ships a skill that teaches the agent how to use the knowledge graph effectively.

 Installing Skills